Boyer–Moore string-search algorithm: Performance

 The Boyer–Moore algorithm as presented in the original paper has worst-case running time of $O(n+m)$ only if the pattern does not appear in the text.
 This was first proved by Knuth, Morris, and Pratt in 1977, followed by Guibas and Odlyzko in 1980 with an upper bound of 5n comparisons in the worst case.
 Richard Cole gave a proof with an upper bound of 3n comparisons in the worst case in 1991.

+There is a simple modification of the BM algorithm which improves the bound to 2n.

 When the pattern does occur in the text, running time of the original algorithm is $O(nm)$ in the worst case.
 This is easy to see when both pattern and text consist solely of the same repeated character.
 However, inclusion of the Galil rule results in linear runtime across all cases.